roseengineering/openstack-playbooks/README.md

     -e myif=enp0s31f6 -e provider_if=enp4s0 \
     -e myip=192.168.0.6 -e gateway=192.168.0.1 -e nameserver=192.168.0.1

-Here, $HOST
+Here, "hosts" is the address of the computer for ansible to ssh into.
-is the address of the computer for ansible to ssh into.
 The user is assumed to be your username with the password set to passw0rd.
-The "hosts" address can be the DHCP address of the node.
-Using an environmental variable for setting "hosts" is useful when the address is initially set by dhcp.
+This ssh address can be the DHCP address of the node.
+Using an environmental variable for setting "hosts" is useful when the computer's address is initially set by dhcp.

 The playbook will change the address to a static address if "myip" and "myif" are set.